-Upload your 23andme, Ancestry DNA or FTDNA raw data to find out if you have the genetic variants associated with increased risk of familial hypercholesterolemia.
+Upload your 23andme, Ancestry DNA, or FTDNA raw data to find out if you have the genetic variants associated with increased risk of familial hypercholesterolemia.

 What can you do with this information?

-There is a complex relationship between genes and environment with factors like diet and lifestyle also playing a role in the outcome.
+There is a complex relationship between genes and the environment with factors like diet and lifestyle also playing a role in the outcome.

-Therefore, the information obtained from your health genetic report can be used to tailor diet and lifestyle to lower risk of diseases.
+Therefore, the information obtained from your health genetic report can be used to tailor diet and lifestyle to lower the risk of diseases.